LindaLiu1202/lindaliu_blog/_posts/2022-09-11-focus_habits.md

   - In order to get enough sleep and exercise to maintain a healthy and good life
     - Goal 1 - go to sleep at 12am everyday
-    - Goal 2 - learn a new dance every weekened
+    - Goal 2 - learn a new dance every weekend

-    - I would be a more happy person after acheving and maintaining these goals because my mom usually would be mad at me if I stayed up really late, and also staying up late is making me sleepy during classes, which is not a good thing.
+    - I would be a more happy person after acheving and maintaining these goals because my mom usually would be mad at me if I stayed up really late, and also staying up late is making me sleepy during classes and is bad for my health.